AndreasDanielKlumpp/GUI_ALSAMidiConnector/README.md

 # GUI_ALSAMidiConnector
 GUI_ALSAMidiConnector is a Qt GUI (gnome-terminal required) tool for midi connecting on Linux systems with Alsa (aconnect).
+Build with: ./INSTALL.sh

 for Debian 9 add to .pro file:
 CONFIG += c++11